AlistairBoettiger/Image_Analysis/Boettiger2013CellReports/DataAnalysis/Readme.md

 alistair.boettiger@gmail.com

 ## Files
-* MeasureSnaGradient.m - orients snail gradients along a common axis and computes spatial averages for later plotting.
+* `MeasureSnaGradient.m` - orients snail gradients along a common axis and computes spatial averages for later plotting.
-* MakeFigure1.m - plots the images in Figure 1
+* `MakeFigure1.m` - plots the images in Figure 1
-* MakeFigure2.m - plots the data in Figure 2
+* `MakeFigure2.m` - plots the data in Figure 2
-* MakeFigure3.m  - plots the data in Figure 3
+* `MakeFigure3.m`  - plots the data in Figure 3
-* MakeFigure4.m - plots the data in Figure 4
+* `MakeFigure4.m` - plots the data in Figure 4

 ## Functions
-* plotstackdots.m - function required by MakeFigure1.m
+* `plotstackdots.m` - function required by MakeFigure1.m
-* Functions in the `ImageAnalysis` directory are also called by scripts and functiosn in this directory, so you will want both in you filepath.
+* Additional functions in the `ImageAnalysis` directory are also called by scripts and functions in this directory, so you will want both in you filepath.

+Readme last updated 03/07/13

 *Note: This readme is written in markdown.
 It should be text-readable as well, but will look better if you view it with a markdown compiler.
 Github automatically compiles and renders markdown.